JSS University Mysore 2025

 28 |

 In the unlikely event that a candidate is unable to secure an MBBS seat, they can reappear for NEET as there is no maximum limit on the number of attempts in the exam anymore.
-In addition, candidates should bear in mind that their NEET 2023 scores will be used for MBBS admissions and for admissions to several other courses granting admission through NEET, such as BDS, BAMS, BHMS, BUMS, BYMS, BSMS, and Bachelor of Veterinary Science.
+In addition, candidates should bear in mind that their NEET 2025 scores are used for MBBS admissions and for admissions to several other courses granting admission through NEET, such as BDS, BAMS, BHMS, BUMS, BYMS, BSMS, and Bachelor of Veterinary Science.
 With so many options, candidates can decide what to do after NEET.

 Also read: Medical courses without NEET scores